-'Dirty John' Season 2: Inside the Cautionary Tale That Oprah Winfrey Called America's Messiest Divorce
+'Dirty John: The Betty Broderick Story': Inside the Cautionary Tale About America's Messiest Divorce

 By Stacy Lambe

 Following its successful transformation from podcast to limited television series, Dirty John is back with a second season -- telling another true story of love gone wrong.
-With the series currently in production, here’s everything to know about what Oprah Winfrey deemed one of “America’s messiest divorces.”
+Here’s everything to know about The Betty Broderick Story, which recounts what Oprah Winfrey once deemed one of “America’s messiest divorces.”

 The first installment recounted the unbelievably true events of a charming, handsome man named John Meehan who sweeps Debra Newell, a successful, yet lonely divorced woman, off her feet before it’s revealed that he’s a con man with sinister intentions.
 Upset by Meehan’s newfound presence in their mother’s life, Newell’s daughters, Terra and Veronica, decide to investigate his lies as he continues to manipulate everyone around him.
 Based on the Los Angeles Times breakout podcast of the same name, the series starring Connie Britton and Eric Bana was also a hit on Bravo and earned a Golden Globe nomination for Britton’s portrayal of Newell.

-“Our world is becoming increasingly bizarre, so a lot of the interesting stories are the true ones,” Britton told ET about the series.
+“Our world is becoming increasingly bizarre, so a lot of the interesting stories are the true ones,” Britton told ET about the relevance of Dirty John, which was adapted by Alexandra Cunningham for the screen.

 Spanning several decades, the story kicks off in 1965 when Elizabeth Bisceglia first met her future husband, Dan Broderick.
 The college sweethearts eventually got married in 1969 and gave birth to their first child together, Kim, the following year.
-(According to Bella Stumbo’s book, Until the Twelfth of Never: The Deadly Divorce of Dan & Betty Broderick, they would go on to have four more children, Lee, Daniel, Rhett and an unnamed boy who died shortly after birth.)
+They would eventually go on to have four more children, Lee, Daniel, Rhett and an unnamed boy who died shortly after birth.

 After completing his medical degree at Cornell University, Dan pursued a law degree while Betty became the family’s main provider.
 Soon after, he became a superstar in the San Diego, California, legal community, specializing in malpractice cases.
 By that time, Betty was finally able to enjoy the fruits of their labors and the couple was seemingly happy and wealthy.